• Home

 The Live events page will time out after ten minutes of inactivity.
 After the timeout, click the prompt to keep loading events.

-If your environment has not registered any events, the status updates to indicate that.
+• Connected and waiting for events, but we haven't seen any events in this environment before: LaunchDarkly is connected to a live event stream, with no events received yet.
 If you receive this status frequently, it may mean that you have configured your SDK incorrectly.
 To learn more, read SDKs.

-If there is an issue connecting to the event stream, a disconnected status message appears.
+• Disconnected from event stream: LaunchDarkly is not connected to a live event stream.
 This may appear because of an internal error or network disruptions.
 Refresh your browser, or click the Resume button to reconnect:

 The "Live events" page header, with the disconnected status message and "Resume" button called out.